 What’s the Difference Between Crowdfunding and Peer-to-Peer Fundraising?

 As its name suggests, crowdfunding refers to securing funding from the crowd.
-The organization’s fundraising team organizes a campaign page and then asks many individuals to donate — typically smaller donations like $5, $10, or $50 (but sometimes more!) — in order to reach a goal to fund a specific project or cause.
+The organization’s fundraising team organizes a campaign page and then asks many individuals to donate — typically smaller donations like $5, $10, or $50 — to fund a specific project or cause.

 Peer-to-peer fundraising is a multi-tiered approach to crowdfunding.
-You recruit participants who then create personal fundraising pages and ask their friends and family to make donations (hence the term ‘peer-to-peer’).
-Rather than requesting donations from one network of people, you have a large group sourcing donations from a number of different networks.
+You recruit participants who then create personal fundraising pages that their friends and family donate to — hence the term “peer-to-peer.”
+Rather than requesting donations from one audience, you have a large group sourcing donations from a number of different networks.

 What Are The Different Types of Peer-to-Peer Fundraising Campaigns?

-Depending on your nonprofit’s fundraising goals, there are three different types of peer-to-peer fundraising campaigns that you could run: rolling campaigns, time-based campaigns, and giving days.
-Each one has its own benefits, largely depending on the time frame in which your cause needs to secure funding.
+There are three different types of peer-to-peer fundraising campaigns that you could run: rolling campaigns, time-based campaigns, and giving days.

 Rolling peer-to-peer fundraising campaigns go on indefinitely and are usually intended for general fundraising purposes.
-Market these types of campaigns using your social media posts, monthly newsletters, and your website’s main navigation, so users can easily make a donation or launch their own campaign.
+Market these campaigns using your social media posts, monthly newsletters, and website so users can easily donate or launch their own campaigns.

 This type of campaign fits into your supporters’ life events, making it easy for them to launch a campaign near their birthday, holiday, or just because they want to support their favorite nonprofit!

-Time-based peer-to-peer fundraising campaigns take place within a specific timeframe (commonly around 6 to 8 weeks) and are usually tied to a theme or scheduled event.
-Some of the most common events for time-based campaigns include walk-a-thons, 5Ks/10Ks, bowl-a-thons, and golf outings.
+Time-based peer-to-peer fundraising campaigns take place within a specific timeframe (commonly around 6 to 8 weeks) and are usually tied to a theme or fundraising event.
+Some of the most common events for time-based campaigns include walk-a-thons, 5Ks or 10Ks, bowl-a-thons, and golf outings.

 Giving Days

-Peer-to-peer giving days challenge donors to raise as much money as they can or reach a certain goal in 24 hours or less.
-A great example of this is Giving Tuesday, which is a global generosity movement that occurs on the Tuesday after Thanksgiving every year.
-You can encourage your donors to raise as much money as possible through peer-to-peer fundraising during one of the most charitable days of the year.
+Peer-to-peer giving days challenge donors to reach a set goal — or raise as much money as they can — within 24 hours.
+A great example of this is Giving Tuesday, an annual global generosity movement that occurs on the Tuesday after Thanksgiving to offset the impacts of Black Friday and Cyber Monday consumerism.
+Challenge your donors to raise as much money as possible through peer-to-peer fundraising during one of the most charitable days of the year.

-Alternatively, you can schedule a giving day on any other day.
-Many nonprofits choose a day related to their cause, such as a conservation organization on World Wildlife Day.
+Alternatively, schedule a giving day on any other day.
+Many nonprofits choose a day related to their cause.
+For example, the World Wildlife Fund might organize a peer-to-peer giving day fundraiser on Earth Day.
 These campaigns create urgency for your supporters and donors, driving them to help you reach your goal in this short period of time.

 How Does Peer-to-Peer Fundraising Work?

-Peer-to-peer fundraising is a straightforward process that your team needs to understand before you can successfully organize your own campaign.
-Let’s break it down into steps that your team can follow when planning a well-thought-out fundraiser.
+Peer-to-peer fundraising is a straightforward process that you’ll need to understand before you can successfully organize your campaign.
+Let’s break it down into steps.

 1. Set a Fundraising Goal

-Before strategizing how you’ll form a team and secure donations, your nonprofit needs to set a goal for the overall campaign.
-This will be a major driving force for your peer-to-peer fundraiser.
-It gives everyone an overarching goal to work toward and provides participants with a reference point when creating their personal goals.
+Before forming a team and securing donations, your nonprofit needs to set a goal for the campaign.
+This goal will be a major driving force for your peer-to-peer fundraiser.
+It gives everyone an overarching objective to work toward and provides participants with a reference point when creating their personal goals.

 There are two types of goals to consider:

-1. Financial goals.
+- Financial goals.
 This is simply how much money your nonprofit wants to raise.
-Consider factors outside of individual contributions, such as sponsorships and registrations if your campaign leads up to an event.
+Remember to consider factors outside of individual contributions, such as sponsorships and registrations if your campaign will end with an event.

-2. Non-financial goals.
-These goals are more ambiguous, typically pertaining to how your organization can grow its audience and impact.
+- Non-financial goals.
+These goals are more ambiguous and typically pertain to how your organization can grow its audience and impact.
 For example, one of your non-financial goals could be recruiting a certain number of new donors to your organization.

-As a rule of thumb, your nonprofit should set achievable yet aspirational goals within both of these categories, using past campaign results as a reference point for what you can actually achieve.
+As a rule of thumb, your nonprofit should set achievable yet aspirational goals within both of these categories, using past campaign results as a reference point for what you’re capable of achieving.
 Bear in mind that your goals should also be achievable within the time frame you have in mind.

 2. Choose a Peer-to-Peer Fundraising Platform

-Like any other online fundraiser, your nonprofit needs technology to get the job done.
-A dedicated peer-to-peer fundraising platform empowers your donors to create their own campaign pages and securely collect donations from their friends and families.
-They don’t have to worry about doing anything other than customizing their campaign page to emphasize their connection to your cause and sharing that page online.
+Like any other online fundraiser, your nonprofit needs the right technology to get the job done.
+A dedicated peer-to-peer fundraising platform empowers your donors to create their own campaign pages and collect donations from their friends and families.
+They won’t have to worry about doing anything other than customizing their campaign page to emphasize their connection to your cause and sharing that page online.

 Launch a free peer-to-peer apparel fundraiser for your nonprofit

-As we’ll explore later, offering t-shirts alongside your campaign is a fantastic way to drive donations.
-Donors give a tangible item that represents your nonprofit’s purpose which helps to solidify their choice in supporting the cause.
+Offering t-shirts alongside your campaign is a fantastic way to drive more donations.
+Donors get a tangible item that represents your nonprofit’s purpose which helps to solidify their choice in supporting the cause.

 3. Recruit Participants and Have Them Create A Personal Giving Page

 Once you have the technology to create your campaign, start reaching out to potential volunteer fundraisers.
-Most nonprofits reach out to their existing networks, focusing on those who have historically supported their organization.
-This can include people like:
+Most nonprofits reach out to their existing networks, focusing on those who have already supported their organization.
+This can include:

 4. Promote the Campaign

 Supporters should leverage social media to spread the word to as many people as possible at once.
-However, let participants know that they’re free to text, email, and call their friends and family to solicit donations.
+Consider creating compelling marketing materials for your volunteer fundraisers to make promoting the campaign online as easy as possible.
+Additionally, let participants know that they’re free to text, email, and call their friends and family to solicit donations.
 All they need to do is share the link to their campaign page.

-Beyond initially sharing their campaign page and purpose for fundraising, supporters should:
+Beyond initially sharing their campaign page and fundraising purpose, supporters should:

-• Share pictures of their time with the organization, whether it’s of them volunteering or attending an event.
+- Share memories, pictures, and videos of their interactions with the organization, whether it’s of them volunteering or attending an event.

 Similarly, your nonprofit can share milestone updates, shine the spotlight on standout participants, and continue recruiting new participants throughout the campaign.
 Your fundraising participants along with your campaign team are all responsible for the success of your peer-to-peer campaign, so make sure everyone is aware of how they can do their part.